Pyro-C/Pyro-C.github.io/book/ch3_loops/source.md

     for (int i = 0, i < 10, i++) {
         cout << i + 1 << endl;
     }
-ANSWER: Commas cannot be used to separate the synatical elements of the `for` loop.
+ANSWER: Commas cannot be used to separate the syntactic elements of the `for` loop.
 You must use semicolons.
 ***
 QUESTION 4: Change this code so that it counts down from 42 all the way to, *and including*, 13.